ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 				// Use the "php-code" class for PHP code blocks.
 				{ language: 'php', label: 'PHP', class: 'php-code' },

-				// Use the "js" class for JavaScript code blocks.
+				// Use the "js" class for JavaScript code blocks (the first class is defining).
-				{ language: 'javascript', label: 'JavaScript', class: 'js' },
+				{ language: 'javascript', label: 'JavaScript', class: 'js javascript js-code' },

 				// Python code blocks will have the default "language-python" CSS class.
 				{ language: 'python', label: 'Python' }